ucr-serverless/nadino-ingress/README.md

 ## How to test RDMA?

-We can run the `palladium_ingress` as a RDMA server on one node and the ping_pong client on the other node and let them establish connection.
+We can run the `palladium_ingress` as a RDMA server on one node and the `ping_pong` client on the other node and let them establish connection.

-On one node, we change the `rdma.cfg` file of `palladium_ingress`
+On one node, we change the `rdma.cfg` file of `palladium_ingress`.
 1. Change the hostname of the two node involved.
 The `palladium_ingress` should be node 0 and the client should be node 1.

 2. Change the IP address of the two nodes.
-The ip address and the `contro_server_port` will be used to create TCP socket connection, which will be used by RDMA to change out of band information  to establish connection.
+The ip address and the `contro_server_port` will be used to create TCP socket connection, which will be used by RDMA for exchanging out of band information to establish RDMA connection.

 **NOTE: The IP address should be change to a different address which the f-stack occupies.**